E50 Fault – Baxi or Potterton boilers

 An E50 fault is caused by the hot water sensor going out of calibration.

-The control board in the boiler expects to get a resistance reading from the hot water sensor which changes depending on how hot the water is.
+The control board in the boiler expects to get a resistance reading from the hot water sensor.
+The resistance changes depending on how hot the water is.

-When the sensor becomes faulty the resistance reading is outside the expected range which the control board doesn’t like resulting in an E50 fault.
+When the sensor becomes faulty the resistance reading is outside the expected range.
+The control board doesn’t like this reading and a E50 fault is displayed.

 The hot water sensor is screwed into the left hand manifold.
 It sits it the stream of the mains water after heating so it needs to be sealed using a washer.